Saint-Polycarpe, Quebec

-Saint-Polycarpe (/fr/) is a municipality located in the Vaudreuil-Soulanges Regional County Municipality in the Montérégie region west of Montreal, Quebec, Canada, and just east of the Quebec-Ontario border.
+Saint-Polycarpe (/fr/) is a municipality in the Vaudreuil-Soulanges Regional County Municipality in the Montérégie region west of Montreal, Quebec, Canada, and just east of the Quebec-Ontario border.
 It was named for Polycarp, a 2nd-century bishop of Smyrna.
 The population as of the 2021 Canadian Census was 2,372.

 While a parish during the 18th century, its territory included portions of what is now part of Saint-Zotique.

 History

 Settlement began around 1800 when a sawmill and a flour mill were built at the rapids of the Delisle river.
 In 1818, a chapel was built there and in 1830, the parish was established, called Saint-Polycarpe de la Nouvelle-Longueuil.
 Its post office was built in 1846.

 In 1845, the Municipality of La Nouvelle-Longueuil was created, but abolished in 1847.
 In 1855, it was recreated out of Vaudreuil County as the Parish Municipality of Saint-Polycarpe.
 In 1887, the village itself split off from the surrounding rural parish to form the Village Municipality of Saint-Polycarpe.

-On December 31, 1988, the parish and village merged again to form the Municipality of Saint-Polycarpe.
+On 31 December 1988, the parish and village merged again to form the Municipality of Saint-Polycarpe.